ipavl/msgBoard/README.md

 In simple terms: if you use this, please give credit and please do not use it commercially without prior permission from me (github.com/ippavlin).

+I am not responsible if anything happens via your use of these scripts.